bestarch/aws-redis-bedrock-stack/README.md

 # Community Examples
 Go ahead and get a taste of AWS Bedrock by running a few [examples](./examples) yourself.
 These will continuously update once the integration is live and as community developers add more examples.

+# Need help?
+Having issues with the integration?
+[Get in touch with a Redis expert today](https://redis.com/cloud-partners/aws/#redis_expert).
+Report other issues on the github repo here by opening an issue.